sourcegraph/srclib/README.md

 *Note: srclib is alpha.
-[Post an issue](https://github.com/sourcegraph/srclib/issues) if you have any questions or difficulties running and hacking on it.*
+[Post an issue](https://github.com/sourcegraph/srclib/issues) if you have any questions or difficulties running and hacking on it.
+We'll have a full docs site up soon.*

 **srclib** is a source code analysis library.
 It provides standardized tools, interfaces and data formats for generating, representing and querying